nsolanki0/llm-assisted-rna-analysis/README.md

 These resources are **not owned by this repository** and may have their own licenses, terms of use, attribution requirements, or citation requirements.

 Where appropriate, the relevant packages, datasets, references, and external resources should be consulted for their original licensing and citation information.

+Where a workflow incorporates or adapts material from a specific external source, the source and applicable license or attribution requirements should be retained or documented where appropriate.

 ## Reproducibility